 Please also see Previous Blog Posts.

-Zhana is the author of Success Strategies for Black People and a number of ebooks.
+Zhana is the author of Success Strategies for Black People and a number of ebooks including Affirmations for Parents.
 Zhana is a Reiki and Seichem Master and is experienced in a range of energy healing methods as well as Nonviolent Communication (NVC).
 She is a committed Buddhist and holds the Blogging Carnival for Nonviolence as part of her commitment to global peace and global prosperity.